jo3-l/yag-template-lsp/README.md

 ## Contributing

-Contributions are very welcome, though familiarity with Rust, error-tolerant parsers, and the language server protocol will likely be needed for any significant additions.
+Contributions are very welcome, though familiarity with Rust, error-tolerant parsers, and the language server protocol is a prerequisite for any significant additions.
 If you are interested, please feel free to ping me in the `#programming-discussion` channel of the YAGPDB community server for guidance.

+### Development tips

-We highly recommend VSCode for development, as debugging changes to the language server is extremely difficult otherwise.
-When using VSCode, use the `Run Extension` debug configuration to compile both the Rust and TypeScript components and open a VSCode window with the modified language server installed.
+The most straightforward way to run a modified version of the language server is to open this project in VSCode and use the provided `Run Extension` debug configuration.
+This will compile both the Rust and TypeScript components and open a new VSCode window with the modified language server installed.

+To debug changes, use the logging macros from the `tracing` crate; the resulting logs are visible in the VSCode output window under the `YAGPDB Template Language Server` channel.

 ## License